raymond23101/dtmol/README.md

 # dtMol - Diffusion Transformer for Molecular Docking

-Model and data files can be obtained upon request.
+Large model and data files can be obtained upon request to haotiant@andrew.cmu.edu or havens.teng@gmail.com

 ### Installation
 ```bash